 Childhood obesity is a major health problem.
-Not only does it impact children on a psychosocial level, which can lead to depression and lower self-esteem, it also increases the risk for chronic health conditions and diseases, such as type 2 diabetes, asthma and sleep apnea.
+Not only does it impact children on a psychosocial level, which can lead to depression and lower self-esteem, but it also increases the risk for chronic health conditions and diseases, such as type 2 diabetes, asthma, and sleep apnea.

 Six ways to prevent or treat obesity at home

 - Start drinking water.
-Cut out sodas and limit juice and other sugary beverages and replace them with water.
+Cut out sodas, limit juice and other sugary beverages, and replace them with water.
 Make sweet drinks something to have on special occasions rather than every day.

 - Read labels.
 Pay attention to the ingredients in the foods your family consumes.
 Start buying products with as few ingredients as possible.
 Over-processed snacks are not only packed with fat and calories, but they are also lacking the nutrients growing bodies need.
 Snacks should never be a meal replacement.

 - Eat more fruits and vegetables.
 Purchase pre-cut fruit and vegetables or prepare them yourself so they are ready for snacking.
 Create a drawer or section of the refrigerator that is dedicated to the kids and fill it with foods you approve of.
 Good examples include Greek yogurt, cheese sticks, baby carrots, sugar snap peas, berries, and sliced apples.

 - Get exercise.
 Every human should receive physical activity daily.
 Children and adolescents should get 60 minutes of physical activity daily, most of which should be moderate to vigorous aerobic activity.

 - Get enough sleep.
 Late bedtimes (after 9 p.m.) have been shown to increase the incidence of obesity in children and adolescents.
 Getting less than the recommended amount of sleep also increases the risk of weight gain and obesity.